Back to blog

 Aditi has spent 15+ years helping SaaS companies scale organic traffic through technical SEO and content strategy.
 She is the author of the CrawlRaven 200-Point Audit checklist used by agencies and in-house teams to systematically improve search performance.

-ahrefs reviewahrefs pricingahrefs alternativesahrefs site auditseo tools review
+ahrefs reviewahrefs pricingahrefs alternativesahrefs site auditahrefs crawl creditsahrefs rankahrefs fastspringseo tools review

 Ahrefs is built for backlinks and keyword research.
 Its site audit is useful but limited compared to a dedicated crawling tool.

-CrawlRaven delivers the crawl depth and technical detail that Ahrefs was not designed for — 200+ checks, prioritized fixes, and white-label reporting, starting at $9/month.
+CrawlRaven delivers the crawl depth and technical detail that Ahrefs was not designed for: 200+ checks, prioritized fixes, and white-label reporting, from a one-time $49.

 Ahrefs caps crawl frequency and depth on lower plans, and its audit focuses on surface-level issues.
 Dedicated audit tools catch the deeper problems: JavaScript rendering issues, redirect chains, orphan pages, and Core Web Vitals regressions.

-CrawlRaven runs 200+ technical SEO checks, surfaces every issue costing you rankings, and delivers a prioritized fix list — so you know exactly what to fix first.
+CrawlRaven connects Google Search Console and GA4, runs 200+ technical SEO checks, and joins all three into one prioritized fix list, so you know what is broken, what it is costing you, and what to fix first.

 200+